rishiraj88/order-manager/README.md

 # Order Manager (order-manager)
+This project essentially showcases how the implementations of numerous modern web technologies can be interwoven together and how they may work in tandem.
+Some of the technologies worth mentioning are:
+- Spring Boot 3.2
+- Keycloak for User Account Manager and Auth
+- Modern strategy implemented for Spring Security
+- Use of RestClient (Spring Boot 3.2) instead of FeignClient (Spring Boot 2.7 style)
+- Docker Compose (version 4)
+- Testcontainers

 Order management APIs-
-- built with Spring Boot,
+- built with Spring Boot 3,
-- tested with TestContainers!
+- tested with TestContainers and Rest-Assured!

-This application has three main components, exposing their services with RESTful Web Services:
+This application has three main business components, implemented as Microservices:
 - Product
 - Order
 - Inventory